Lucky Drawing with Susan Shie. Class information.

 You must be on Facebook, and send me a friend request, if we're not connected there already, so I can invite you into the classroom.
 I can only invite my FB friends to become students in the private FB group.

 You can start this class with just the hardbound sketchbook and a few ballpoint pens, if that's all you have around.
+If you don't have a big hardbound sketchbook yet, you can draw on any paper you have.
 You can use anything you like for drawing supplies, except you'll see I hate it when you use regular, too light, pencils.
 Who can see those weak marks in a photo online??
-If you are not in the USA, buy your supplies in your own country, but just try to find the biggest size hardbound sketchbook.
+If you are not in the USA, buy your supplies in your own country, but just try to find the biggest size hardbound sketchbook, around 11 x 14".

 Riverwalk in San Antonio May 11, 2016. ©Susan Shie 2016.